港姐 拷贝(1)

 Miss Hong Kong contestants need to go through rigorous training in camp to advance in the pageant (Fotoe)

 In the camp, contestants will receive rigorous training in manners: how to apply makeup, how to be photogenic, and how to behave on different occasions.
 Finalists who make it through this round will participate in indoor and outdoor photo shoots with different themes to gain public attention.
-For example, this year’s finalists have toured Hong Kong and Inner Mongolia, as well as foreign locations like Saipan, Singapore, and the Philippines, to attend local cultural events and meet local female representatives to promote the theme of this year’s pageant “Proud To Be A Woman.”
+For example, this year’s finalists have toured Hong Kong and Inner Mongolia, as well as foreign locations like Saipan, Singapore, and the Philippines, to attend local cultural events and meet local female representatives to promote the theme of this year’s pageant “Proud to Be a Woman.”
 A reality show about their tours plays on TVB channels and their social media accounts.

 The finale is usually livestreamed by TVB, where finalists showcase themselves in swimsuits and evening gowns.
 The judges will ask them tough questions to test their knowledge, reaction time, confidence, and ability to remain calm under pressure.
-In the end, the winner, the first and second runner-ups, and some special awards (such as Miss Photogenic) are announced.
+In the end, the winner, the first and second runners-up, and some special awards (such as Miss Photogenic) are announced.

 For contestants, the months-long competition can be stressful due to lack of sleep, long hours of training, and paparazzi ambushing them with questions everywhere.
 But the reward can be considerably huge.
 In 1986, the total value of prizes awarded to Miss Hong Kong hit 1 million Hong Kong dollars, including jewelry, cars, cash, and travel reimbursements.
 The top 30 candidates could receive jewelry worth more than 3,000 yuan.
 In 1988, when Michelle Reis won the contest, she received an apartment worth 500,000 yuan and a sports car worth 400,000 yuan.